huww98/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 The "Design Details" section below is for the real nitty-gritty.
 -->

+### Kubernetes API Changes

-1. Change API server to allow specific updates to each object in `volumeClaimTemplates` of a StatefulSet:
+1. Change API server to allow updates to the following fields of each object in `volumeClaimTemplates` of a StatefulSet:
    * `labels`
    * `annotations`
    * `resources.requests.storage`
    * `volumeAttributesClassName`

-2. Expand `StatefulSet` API to include `spec.volumeClaimUpdatePolicy`.

-3. Modify StatefulSet controller to:
-  * Handle PVC reconciliation logic.
-  * Collect the status of managed PVCs, and show them in the StatefulSet status.

-### Kubernetes API Changes

-Changes to StatefulSet `spec`:

-Introduce a new field in StatefulSet `spec`: `volumeClaimUpdatePolicy` to specify how to coordinate the update of PVCs and Pods.
+2. Expand `StatefulSet` `spec` to include `volumeClaimUpdatePolicy` field.
+This will be used to specify how to coordinate the updates of PVCs and Pods.
 Possible values are:
-- `OnDelete`: the default value, only update the PVC when the the old PVC is deleted.
+    * `OnDelete`: the default value, only update the PVC when the the old PVC is deleted.
-- `InPlace`: patch the PVC in-place if possible.
+    * `InPlace`: patch the PVC in-place if possible.
 Also includes the `OnDelete` behavior.

-Changes to StatefultSet `status`:

-Additionally collect the status of managed PVCs, and show them in the StatefulSet status.

-For each PVC in the template:
+3. Extend to `StatefulSet` `status` to include the following information for each mangaged `PersistentVolumeClaim`:
-- compatible: the number of PVCs that are compatible with the template.
+    - `compatible`: the number of PVCs that are compatible with the template.
       These replicas will not be blocked on Pod recreation.
-- updating: the number of PVCs that are being updated in-place (e.g. expansion in progress).
+    - `updating`: the number of PVCs that are being updated in-place (e.g. expansion in progress).
-- overSized: the number of PVCs that are larger than the template.
+    - `overSized`: the number of PVCs that are larger than the template.
-- totalCapacity: the sum of `status.capacity` of all the PVCs.
+    - `totalCapacity`: the sum of `status.capacity` of all the PVCs.

-Some fields in the `status` are also updated to reflect the staus of the PVCs:
+4. Existing `status` fields will be updated to reflect the status of the PVCs:
-- readyReplicas: in addition to pods, also consider the PVCs status.
+    - `readyReplicas`: in addition to pods, also consider the PVCs status.
 A PVC is not ready if:
       - `volumeClaimUpdatePolicy` is `InPlace` and the PVC is updating;
-- availableReplicas: total number of replicas of which both Pod and PVCs are ready for at least `minReadySeconds`
+    - `availableReplicas`: total number of replicas of which both Pod and PVCs are ready for at least `minReadySeconds`
-- currentRevision, updateRevision, currentReplicas, updatedReplicas are updated to reflect the status of PVCs.
+    - `currentRevision`, `updateRevision`, `currentReplicas`, `updatedReplicas` will be updated to reflect the status of PVCs.

 With these changes, user can still use `kubectl rollout status` to monitor the update process, both for automated patching and for the PVCs that need manual intervention.